vseventer/eleventy-webpack-boilerplate/README.md

 # eleventy-parcel-boilerplate
 > Starter kit for using [Eleventy] with [Webpack], backed by [Forestry].

+&#x26a0; Until [there PRs](https://github.com/peerigon/extract-loader/pulls?q=is%3Apr+author%3Avseventer) are merged, you are required to set-up extract-loader yourself :(

 [Eleventy] is <cite>_a simpler static site generator_</cite>, which does a beautiful job of scaffolding your static site.
 However, a web application is so much more; what about images, stylesheets, or scripts?
 This is where [Webpack], a <cite>_static module bundler_</cite>, comes in.
 By combining [Eleventy] with [Webpack], you can take your static site to the next level with minimal effort.

 As a bonus, this project is preconfigured to work out of the box with [Forestry], in case you use [Forestry] to edit your site content.